eitanyaffe/mview/docs/profiles.md

 **Notes**:
 - Supports string-based IDs for flexible labeling (e.g., "A1", "control", "REG_001")
-- Automatically filters to show only segments relevant to the current assembly and view
+- Automatically filters to show only intervals relevant to the current assembly and view
+- Use `merge_adjacent = FALSE` when you want to preserve individual interval boundaries

 ---